phantom-nightmare-code/CCSFEN1L-SOFTWARE-ENGINEERING-PROJECT/README.md

 # CCSFEN1L-SOFTWARE-ENGINEERING-PROJECT
-Project Repository for CCSFEN1L (Software Engineering) **NAME OF PROJECT: FITFORGE(GYM + EXERCISE WEBSITE)** Please read the Fitforge-Manual.pdf for precise instructions and kindly read the fitforge-features.pdf for the explanation of the features mentioned below:
+Project Repository for CCSFEN1L (Software Engineering) **NAME OF PROJECT: FITFORGE(GYM + EXERCISE WEBSITE)** Please read the Fitforge-Manual.pdf for precise instructions and kindly read the FitForge-Features.pdf for a complete explanation of the features mentioned below:
 <br>
 <br>
 Folder Structure: